vhaakana/CReTA/README.md

 You may find some of these functions useful in other projects too, such as the helper functions in `tgread.py` and the `to_pitch_praat` function in `main.py`, which converts a sound into a `parselmouth.Pitch` object.

 ### Citation:
+If you use this algorithm in an academic publication, please cite:

+Haakana, V. & Jokinen, R. (2025). *CReTA – Creak Recognition via Tonal Analysis*.
+GitHub repository: https://github.com/vhaakana/CReTA

 Haakana, V. & Jokinen, R. (2025, April 24–25).
 “Presenting an Alternative Creak Detection Algorithm” [Poster presentation], _XXXVII Fonetiikan päivät_, Turku.